 Available across the globe

 And controlled by the user

 Skynet matters because information matters.
-Skynet allows for decentralized, censorship-resistant, highly redundant storage and applications, available around the globe.
+Skynet allows for a decentralized web that is censorship-resistant, has highly redundant storage and applications, and is available around the globe.

 You don't pay for your application's storage

 You can launch an app with access to a user's data on day one